MarcThatcher/FLIN-implementation/README.md

 In batch mode, the input file should be as for interactive mode but following the function definitions there must be a term to be evaluated.
 It is assumed that the term is the final line in the file so there cannot be anything after it including blank lines and comments.

-The compiler will output, in the same directory it is in, a file with the same name as the input file but with the extension ".in".
+The compiler will output, in the same directory it is in, a file with the same name as the input file but with the extension `.in`.

 INPLA run with the -f flag will read the entire file, evaluate the net and print the nets attached to all output ports.

 Beware #1 !!
 All the example files are written for interactive use.
 For batch use, add a blank line and then a term to be run.
 Beware #2 !!
-The files in "example files" are in DOS text format.
+The files in `example files` are in DOS text format.
-For use on UNIX-type systems, use "example_files_unix".
+For use on UNIX-type systems, use `example_files_unix`.

 ## 3) Compile and run shell script